derekteay/airtable-cfc-content-review/README.md

 1. Remove the corresponding variable under the `# Create defaultdict structures` section.
 1. Remove the corresponding code in the `# Place data from the table in the correct list` section.
 1. Remove the corresponding code at the end of the file that calls the `createPHPpage` method.

+To change the View used by the program
+1. Create the View you want in AirTable
+2. Change `Keep` to your view name in this code `records = airtable.get_all(view='Keep')`